Sumit-1988-git/Analysis_of_Time_Series_Sarima/README.md

-🪙 **Gold Price Forecasting with Time Series Analysis (ARIMA & SARIMA)** This project conducts a thorough time series analysis and forecasting of monthly gold prices using the ARIMA and SARIMA models.
-It also includes a fully interactive Streamlit app for model selection, exploration, and dynamic forecasting.
+🪙 **Gold Price Forecasting with Time Series Analysis (ARIMA & SARIMA)**

+This project leverages time series analysis to forecast monthly gold prices using ARIMA and SARIMA models.
+A fully interactive Streamlit app is included for easy exploration, model selection, and dynamic forecasting.

 📦 **Key Features**

-✅ Time Series Workflow Includes:
+✅ **Time Series Analysis Steps:**

-Data Collection from Yahoo Finance for gold prices
+* Download data from Yahoo Finance for gold prices

-Trend Visualization over time
+* Trend visualization over time

-STL Decomposition to break down trend, seasonality, and noise
+* Perform STL decomposition to extract trend, seasonality, and noise

-ADF Test for checking stationarity
+* Conduct the ADF test for stationarity

-Differencing to achieve stationarity
+* Apply differencing to achieve stationarity

-ACF & PACF Plots to identify model orders
+* Generate ACF and PACF plots for determining model orders

-ARIMA & SARIMA Model Building
+* Build ARIMA and SARIMA models

-Forecasting for the next 12 months
+* Forecast for the next 12 months

-Model Comparison using AIC/BIC
+* Model comparison using AIC criteria

-Model Saving with pickle
+* Save models using pickle for future use

+✅ **Streamlit Web Application Features:**

+* Choose between ARIMA and SARIMA models

+* Forecast up to 36 months ahead

+* Visualize forecast results along with confidence intervals

+* Access a summary of the model and historical gold price data

+🗃️ **Project Structure**

+📁 gold-price-forecasting/
+├── app.py                    # Streamlit application file
+├── arima_gold_model.pkl      # ARIMA model (auto-generated)
+├── sarima_gold_model.pkl     # SARIMA model (auto-generated)
+├── model_deployment.ipynb    # Main notebook for analysis & modeling (optional)
+├── requirements.txt          # Required Python libraries
+└── README.md                 # Overview of the project

-🚀 **Getting Started**
+🚀 **How to Get Started**

-1. Clone the Repository
+1. **Clone the Repository**

 git clone https://github.com/your-username/gold-price-forecasting.git
 cd gold-price-forecasting

-2. Install Dependencies
-Install the required libraries:
+3. **Install the Required Libraries**

-pip install -r requirements.txt
+Install dependencies with pip: pip install -r requirements.txt

-3. Run the Streamlit App
+3. **Run the Streamlit App**
+Start the app with:
 streamlit run app.py
-📈 Forecast Visualization Example
-Forecast using the SARIMA model (green) with 95% confidence interval:

-🧠 **Model Information**

-Model	AIC / BIC	Seasonality	Stationarity	Forecast Horizon ARIMA	Evaluated	❌ No	Differenced	Short-term
-SARIMA	Evaluated	✅ Yes	Differenced	Seasonal-aware

-🔬 **ACF & PACF Insights:**
+🔬 **Insights for ACF & PACF Plots**:
-Spikes at seasonal lags in ACF → Add seasonal components

-PACF cut-off after lag p → Suggests AR order
+PACF cut-off after lag p → 1

-ACF cut-off after lag q → Suggests MA order
+ACF cut-off after lag q → 1

-🧪 Example of ADF Test Output
+🧪 **Example ADF Test Output**

-ADF Statistic: -1.56
+ADF Statistic: 1.535441
-p-value: 0.51
+p-value: 0.997650

-Conclusion: The time series is **non-stationary**.
-Differencing is needed.
+Conclusion: The time series is **non-stationary**.Since, the data that we worked with is not stationary, hence we cannot use AR, MA and ARMA models.
+Differencing is required.

-🧰 **Technologies Used**
+🧰 **Technologies Utilized**

-Python
+* Python

-Pandas, Matplotlib, Statsmodels
+* Pandas, Matplotlib, Statsmodels

-yfinance for data fetching
+* yfinance for data retrieval

-Streamlit for UI
+* Streamlit for interactive UI

-Pickle for model persistence
+* Pickle for model serialization

 📌 **requirements.txt**
-For deployment or sharing, use the following requirements.txt:
+For easy deployment or sharing, here's the list of required libraries for the project:

-Copy
-streamlit
+* streamlit
-pandas
+* pandas
-matplotlib
+* matplotlib
-statsmodels
+* statsmodels
-yfinance
+* yfinance
-python-dateutil
+* python-dateutil